-- The proposed framework is evaluated based on quantitative and qualitative measures.
-Quantitative results are - presented for shallow and deeper CNN encoders, ResNet-18, and ResNet-34 architectures.
-All the models are - 4 trained for 100 to 200 epochs.
-The best-performing checkpoints are used for the final evaluation.
-Each epoch - 5 took around 20 and 45 minutes for shallow and deep networks used in the experiments, respectively.
-All the - 6 experiments are conducted with two Turkish sign language data sets, BosphorusSign22k [13] and AUTSL [14]. - 7 Gloss Classification Accuracy (GCA) is calculated below to evaluate the isolated SLR performance.
+The proposed framework is evaluated based on quantitative and qualitative measures.
+Quantitative results are presented for shallow and deeper CNN encoders, ResNet-18, and ResNet-34 architectures.
+All the models are trained for a duration of between 100 and 200 epochs.
+The best performing checkpoints are used for the final evaluation.
+In the experiments, each epoch took approximately 20 and 45 minutes for shallow and deep networks used, respectively.
+All the experiments are conducted with two Turkish sign language data sets, BosphorusSign22k [13] and AUTSL [14].
+Gloss classification accuracy (GCA) is calculated below to evaluate the isolated SLR performance.

-$$GCA = \frac{\text{number of correct predictions}}{\text{total number of samples}}$$ (15)
+$$GCA = \frac{\text{Number of correct predictions}}{\text{Total number of samples}}$$ (15)

 GCA corresponds to classification accuracy.
 It is a commonly reported metric to evaluate the recognition performance of isolated signs.
 GCA is considered the primary metric for performance evaluation since there is no class imbalance issue in the training datasets used in the experiments.
-All the metrics are macro averages over the number of classes.
+All the metrics are macroaverages over the number of classes.
 Training, validation, and test splits provided by the benchmark datasets are used in training and evaluation.
-The softmax probabilities of predictions are sorted in descending order to report Top-1, 3, and 5 accuracies.
+The softmax probabilities of predictions are sorted in descending order to report top-1, top-3, and top-5 accuracies.
 The true positive is obtained if a correct prediction is observed in the top one, among the top three, and the top five predictions with the highest probabilities for top-1, top-3, and top-5 accuracies, respectively.